firebolt-db/firebolt-cli/README.md

 firebolt> SELECT * FROM your_table
      ...> ORDER BY l_shipdate
      ...> LIMIT 2;
+Success: SELECT * FROM your_table ORDER BY l_shipdate LIMIT 2
 +--------------+-------------+-------------+--------------+
 |   l_orderkey |   l_partkey |   l_suppkey | l_shipdate   |
 +==============+=============+=============+==============+